FredericHeem/algorithm-interview-cpp/README.md

-A collection of common algorithm in C++ used in job interviews.
+A collection of common algorithms in C++ used in job interviews.

+* Quick Sort
+* Bubble Sort

     $ make
     $ ./QuickSort
+    $ ./BubbleSort